Hyziu-03/Isola.js/README.md

 ### generateRandomColor()

+Create a random hexadecimal value representing a colour

 ### shuffleArray()

+Change the order of elements of any type in an array

 ### sleep()

+Not doing anything for the time given

 ### generateRandomNumberInRange()

+Making sure that the given name is a correct one

 ### validateName()

+Create a number in the given range

 ### reverseString()

+Invert the string

 ### getRandomElement()

+Choose a random item from an array

 ### getTime()

+Inspect the current time

 ## Module 3: (easter-eggs)